 Automation is the answer to these challenges.
-In order to make testing more prominent and an inseparable part of the development process, it needs to be automated.
+Automation tester tools make testing more outstanding for the app development process.
 What is test automation?
 How can you get started with automating tests?
 That is what we are going to find out in this article.

 Understanding Current Tests

 Before you dig deeper into how testing can be automated, the first thing you want to do is taking the time to understand the current testing methodologies used in the development cycle.
 Reviewing way tests are conducted right now will give you access to valuable insights that help refine the process; it is similar to the way user feedbacks can refine your app.